vadim0x60/mimicseq/README.md

 ## Understand

-MIMIC-SEQ is a benchmark for foundation models in Intensive Care, representing the journey of an intensive care patient as a sequence of event tokens with optional event intensity markers designed to make it easy to train sequence models (Transformers, etc.).
+MIMIC-Ext-SEQ is a benchmark for foundation models in Intensive Care, representing the journey of an intensive care patient as a sequence of event tokens with optional event intensity markers designed to make it easy to train sequence models (Transformers, etc.).
 See [the paper](https://vadim.me/publications/mimicseq) for more details.

 ## Get access